Justhiro55/dbg-c/README.md

 # Uncomment all debug statements in a specific directory
 $ dbgc on src/

+# Preview what would be changed without modifying files
+$ dbgc off --dry-run src/

 # Interactively select which statements to comment out
 $ dbgc off --interactive src/